project-koku/koku/docs/source/aws_provider.rst

 Adding an AWS Account
 #####################

-This following describes the steps necessary to configure an AWS account for cost and usage reporting to an S3 bucket, creation of an IAM Policy and Role to be utilized by Koku to process the cost usage data, and AWS organization setup in order to control cost visibility.
+This section describes how to configure your AWS account to allow Koku access.
+Configuring your account involves configuring three AWS services.
+Setting up the AWS account for cost and usage reporting to an S3 bucket to make the cost and usage data available.
+Creating an Identity Access Management (IAM) Policy and Role to be utilized by Koku to process the cost and usage data.
+AWS organization setup in order to control cost visibility.

 Configuring an Amazon Account for Cost & Usage Reporting
 ********************************************************